UK Parliament Weighs Proposals Targeting Adult Content

 Asato also proposed a clause that would require adult sites to “enable withdrawal of consent at any time” for performers.
 Under this rule, adult sites and platforms would be required to remove, within 24 hours, any adult content featuring a performer who withdraws their consent, regardless of previous consent or contractual agreements.

-After the House of Commons, the Crime and Policing Bill will be debated in the upper house of Parliament, the House of Lords.
+The Crime and Policing Bill has now left the House of Commons and is being considered in the upper house of Parliament, the House of Lords.

 Copyright © 2025 Adnet Media.
 All Rights Reserved.
 XBIZ is a trademark of Adnet Media.